Phosphorus-M/spring-sqlx-migration-plugin/README.md

 It's just a plugin to execute the migrations of Sqlx into SpringRS

+Key Features:
+- Seamless integration with SpringRS
+- Automatically runs SQLx migrations on application startup
+- Supports various databases compatible with SQLx
+- Configurable and easy to use

 Just add into the app.toml the initial config for this plugin:

 ```toml